-As the smartphone spreads rapidly across India, there are at least 275 million Indians (today in 2017) who don’t speak English but are literate and now have access to the internet.
-This creates a unique opportunity to create meaningful localized content for the 74%+ who are literate amongst them.
-Even though we have 780 languages, more than 98% have fluency in one of the top 11 scripts written in India.
+Today, India speaks at least 19,500 different languages but just 121 languages have more than 10,000 speakers.
+More than 74% of India’s 1.4 billion+ population are literate.
+Contrary to popular perception, just about 11% of the Indian population speaks some level of the English language & barely 4% has fluency enough to read a full page of English text.
+But more than 98% of the Indian literate population have fluency in one of the other top 12 scripts used in India.
 According to the census, the mother-tongue breakup is as follows – Devanagari 47% (Hindi, Maithali, Urdu etc), Eastern Nagari (Siddham-Bengali) 8%, Nagari (Modi/Marathi) 7%, Telugu 7%, Tamil 6%, Nagari (Gujarati) 5%, Kannada 4%, Malayalam 3%, Odiya 3%, Gurmukhi 3%, Assamese 2% and Kashmiri Persio-Arabic 1%.
 One thing which unites all of these Indian scripts is that they are uniquely arranged on the same phonetic 56 character Varna-Mala, regardless of their language family ( Indo-European, Dravidian, Tibeto-Burman).This makes them distinct from the English language's Roman script.
 The usage of a 26 character Roman script to express a 56 character Varna-Mala script is an avoidable loss of knowledge.